The additive Bachelier model with an application to the oil option market in the Covid period: The model

 The volatility skew (often simply named skew) is defined as \citep[see, e.g.,][]{gatheral2011volatility}

 It is proportional to $I'_0$.
-In fact, the skew is equal to
+Indeed, the skew is equal to

+Thus, we obtain a diverging skew for small times, a stylized fact of volatility surfaces.

-The following result extends \cite{lee2004moment} formula, providing the characterisation of the asymptotic behaviour of the Implied vol in the Additive Bachelier model. \begin{proposition} {\rm (Implied volatility ${ I}$ for large ${|y|}$) } The asymptotic behaviour of ${ I}({ y})$ for large ${ y}$ is
+The following result extends \cite{lee2004moment} formula, providing the characterisation of the asymptotic behaviour of the implied vol in the additive Bachelier model.
+Let us notice that the asymptotic behaviour is considered for the limit in Proposition \ref{pr:Moment}, while \cite{lee2004moment} considers the $\lim\sup$. \begin{proposition} {\rm (Implied volatility ${ I}$ for large ${|y|}$) } For any $\eta\in\mathbb{R}$, $k\in\mathbb{R}^+$, the asymptotic behaviour of ${ I}({ y})$ for large $|{y}|$ is

 with